The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_baseline.md

+#### Purpose

+Use this section to ask:

-### "Have we set ambitious assumptions compared to our baseline activity rates?"
+> "Have we set ambitious assumptions compared to our baseline activity rates?"

-These provide a scatter plot view of scheme's types of potentially mitigable activity (TPMA) ambitions against their baseline rates.
+These provide a scatter plot view of scheme's Types of Potentially-Mitigatable Activity (TPMA) ambitions against their baseline rates.

 Use these to compare each scheme's ambitions relative to their baseline rate.